 You can also use blocks to teach sorting, by asking the children to sort the blocks based on different defining characteristics.

-For example, you could tell the children to sort all of the blocks that belong to the same color group or ask them to sort them based on their unique shapes.
+For example, you could tell the children to sort all of the blocks that belong to the same color group or ask them to sort them based on their unique shapes and sizes.

 This allows you to find many different ways to ask them to sort, while still using the same objects.